How to Design A Crowdfunding Page That Boosts Outreach and Donations

 4. Choose a captivating title and tagline

-5. Add branding to the campaign page
+5. Add branding to your campaign page

 • Logo